replicatedhq/replicated-docs/docs/enterprise/updating-tls-cert.md

 1. After the pod has restarted, direct your browser to `http://<ip>:8800/tls` and go through the upload process in the user interface.

-## Update Custom PKCS #12 Certificates
+## Using Custom PKCS #12 Certificates

-If you are using a custom PKCS certificate in Kubernetes installer cluster, you can manually upload a new certificate when the previous one expires.
+If you are using a custom PKCS certificate in Kubernetes installer cluster, you must remove the private key section before it can be accepted by the admin console.

 To upload a new custom PKCS certificate: